ChickenParts/limine-protocol/PROTOCOL.md

 `PG` in `CSR.CRMD` is 1, `DA` is 0, `IE` is 0 and `PLV` is 0 but is otherwise unspecified.

 `CSR.TLBRENTRY` is filled with a provided TLB refill handler.

+### mips64

+At entry the machine is executing in kernel mode.

+`PC` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.

+`ra` is set to 0, the executable must not return from the entry point.

+`sp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `Status` register has the `ERL` and `EXL` bits cleared.
+The `BEV` bit is set.
+The `IE` bit is cleared.
+Other bits are in an undefined state.

+Paging is enabled.

+### powerpc64

+At entry the machine is executing in supervisor mode.

+`NIP` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `NIP` is going to be taken from there.

+`LR` is set to 0, the executable must not return from the entry point.

+`r1` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `MSR` has the `IR` and `DR` bits set.
+The `EE` bit is cleared.
+Other bits are in an undefined state.

+Paging is enabled.

+### sparcv9

+At entry the machine is executing in supervisor mode.

+`PC` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.

+`o7` is set to 0, the executable must not return from the entry point.

+`sp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `PSTATE` register has the `IE` bit cleared.
+Other bits are in an undefined state.

+Paging is enabled.

+### z/Architecture

+At entry the machine is executing in supervisor mode.

+The instruction address in the `PSW` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of the instruction address in the `PSW` is going to be taken from there.

+`r14` is set to 0, the executable must not return from the entry point.

+`r15` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `PSW` has the `wait` and `problem` bits set to 0.
+The `io` and `ext` bits are set to 1.
+Other bits are in an undefined state.

+Paging is enabled.

+### Itanium

+At entry the machine is executing in supervisor mode.

+`IP` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `IP` is going to be taken from there.

+`b0` is set to 0, the executable must not return from the entry point.

+`sp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `PSR` has the `i` bit cleared.
+Other bits are in an undefined state.

+Paging is enabled.

+### Alpha

+At entry the machine is executing in supervisor mode.

+`PC` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.

+`ra` is set to 0, the executable must not return from the entry point.

+`sp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `PS` has the `IE` bit cleared.
+Other bits are in an undefined state.

+Paging is enabled.

+### PA-RISC 2.0

+At entry the machine is executing in supervisor mode.

+`IAOQ_FRONT` will be the entry point as defined as part of the executable file format, unless the Entry Point feature is requested (see below), in which case, the value of `IAOQ_FRONT` is going to be taken from there.

+`rp` is set to 0, the executable must not return from the entry point.

+`sp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers are set to 0.

+The `PSW` has the `I` bit cleared.
+Other bits are in an undefined state.

+Paging is enabled.

 ## Feature List